asukaminato0721/css-bitvector-compiler/README.md

 2. run them on html changes, get 3 results. diff them to see all these 3 versions are correct.
 3. run benchmark, see the diff between bitVector and IState

+for each website, generate 3 versions

+naive, bitVector, IState

+run main.rs to gen them all, then run the codegen to collect the results.